 How Much Does Tenant Insurance Cost?

 There are several variables affecting the cost of tenant insurance, but you can usually find basic coverage for as little as $20 per month.
-When you add up the value of personal property you’ve acquired over the years such as electronics, furniture and clothing, the security of a tenant insurance policy is highly valuable.
+When you add up the value of the personal property you’ve acquired over the years such as electronics, furniture, and clothing, the security of a tenant insurance policy is highly valuable.
 Keep in mind that you will choose a deductible, which you must pay towards the claim before your insurance starts paying.
 Learn more in our blog about the average tenant insurance cost in Ontario cities.

 While we’ve answered the question of, “is tenant insurance mandatory in Ontario?” when you can get tenant insurance for such a minimal cost, it’s definitely worth the purchasing when you consider all that tenant insurance covers.
 You may also be able to bundle your tenant package with your auto insurance to get an even greater discount!
 If you’re ready to get a tenant policy today or to learn more, our BIG brokers are available to help get you a no-obligation quote.
 Contact us to get started!